Alps Skiing Private Programs

 • Carry as light a pack as is possible.
 See our equipment lists for more specific equipment advice.

 • Use fat skis.
-Most skis specifically designed for touring are too narrow.
-Look for something at least 115mm wide at the front and 80mm wide underfoot.
+Many skis specifically designed for touring are too narrow.
+Look for something at least 90mm wide underfoot.
 These skis help a great deal when the snow gets heavy, the bane of the intermediate skier.
+Also, skis with a short turning radius are generally easier to manoeuver.
+Find a ski with a turning radius well below 20 meters, preferably less than 16.

 But these adjustments can only go so far.
 Ski skills need to be learned and practiced.